 |Frankish *werra ‘strife’||werre||guerre|

-So, you may ask, why should I care about the Joret line and these dialects of France?
-Well, that’s a very fair question.
-In short, if you know and use English, the Joret line has had a great effect on you.
+That’s a very fair question.
+In short, if you know and use English, the Joret line has had a great effect on you and your language.

 For example, English has the words car and chariot.
-Both descend from Latin carrus (itself from a Gaulish word), but one entered English from Old Northern French, north of the Joret line, while the other underwent the /k/ > /tʃ/ change of Old French, a language south of Joret.
-It is also interesting that English preserves the Old French /tʃ/ sound, something that French itself has since reduced to simply /ʃ/.
+Both descend from Latin carrus, itself a borrowing from Gaulish, but one entered English from Old Northern French, north of the Joret line, while the other underwent the /k/ > /tʃ/ change of Old French, a language south of Joret.
+It is also interesting that English preserves the Old French /tʃ/ sound in borrowed words like chariot, while French itself has since reduced the sound to simply /ʃ/.
 Carry and charge are two verbs derived from carrus that show the same correspondence.

-I hope I have successfully demonstrated here what a useful etymological tool knowledge of the Joret line can be.
-I personally find it fascinating how it tells us precisely where in France many English words come from – how the presence of a /k/ or a /tʃ/ in an English word can narrow down its place of origin so well.
+I hope I have successfully demonstrated here what a useful etymological tool knowledge of the Joret line can be!
+I personally find it fascinating how it even lets us pinpoint where in France many English words come from – how the presence of a /k/ or a /tʃ/ in an English word can narrow down its place of origin pretty well.